 1. Track your Actual Results vs. Plan

 Fortunately, LivePlan makes this easy with the Dashboard feature.
-You can quickly enter your results from your accounting program for the past month or, if you use QuickBooks, LivePlan can automatically import your results.
+You can quickly enter your results from your accounting program for the past month or, if you use QuickBooks or Xero, LivePlan can automatically import your results.

 Once you have entered your actual results from last month, you can see where you are and where you need to go.
 Are you exceeding your sales goals?
 Are you on budget?

 To achieve the results shown in your plan, you need to make sure that important accomplishments happen on time — and adjust your planning to accommodate changes.
 You can use LivePlan’s Schedule feature to keep your company on track.

 Keep in mind that milestones can also be used for task management.
 For example, you can create a task, within the Milestone features, to set-up the legal structure for your business, or identify business targets, like securing 10 new clients for example.

 3. Set up a monthly “Plan Review” meeting